 Have you ever thought about the acidity of your coffee?
 The acid in coffee is what gives it the bright vibrant flavors that we all know and love.
 It can also play havoc on anyone with a sensitive stomach, leading to heartburn or acid reflux symptoms.
 Thankfully, you don’t need to cut out coffee entirely.
-You just need to be cautious in the products that you rely on.
+You just need to be cautious and drink low acid coffee instead.

 Finding the best low acid coffee is a useful way around the problem.
 Because this type of coffee is low in acidity, it won’t set off the same side effects, allowing you to enjoy your drink without fear.

 Thankfully, low acid coffee is becoming more common.
 Coffee producers are realizing the importance of this style and they’re stepping up.
 Some types of coffee are naturally low in acid, including coffee grown at low elevations and beans that are dark roasted.

 Regardless of whether you choose coffee that’s designed to be low in acid or is naturally so, finding a good brand is essential.
 Far too many low acid coffee brands end up lacking in flavor or tasting like they’ve been burnt.being low in flavor and simply boring.

 The entries on this list, on the other hand, are still bright and delicious, despite their low acidity.
 Don’t worry, they’re not likely to break the bank either (unlike these expensive coffee brands).

 Volcanica Coffee Company is a gourmet coffee roaster, offering more than 100 types of coffee from around the world.
 These coffees are all roasted back at home in Atlanta, GA.